jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   - :red:`REGULAR PRICE` if the person has a :green:`coupon` AND is a :green:`member`
   - :red:`REGULAR PRICE` if the person does :red:`NOT have a coupon` AND is :red:`NOT a member`

   Why is "coupon AND member" the same as "no coupon AND not member"?
-I do not want a members to have a coupon and I do not want someone who is not a member and does not have a coupon.
+I do not want a member to have a coupon and I do not want someone who is not a member and does not have a coupon.

 * :ref:`material_non_implication<test_material_non_implication>`: ``return first and (not second)``